 The Watermarking Wars: Capacity vs. Robustness, animated

-⮞ An evolution of the Model Heist Detector.
-Rather than examining a single Z-test, this animation explores the entire landscape of model watermarking strategies.
-We compare the mathematical capacity and evasion robustness of white-box (weight modification), black-box (trigger sets), and generative (LLM token bias) watermarks.
+An evolution of the Model Heist Detector.
+Rather than examining a single Z-test, this animation explores the entire spectrum of model watermarking strategies.
+We compare the mathematical capacity and evasion robustness of white-box (sparse parameter perturbations), black-box (feature-based triggers), generative (LLM token bias), and architecture-level (non-intrusive auxiliary heads) watermarks.

 The Threat Model Dictates the Defense.
 If a thief steals your weights and deploys them publicly, you can download the weights and run a statistical test (White-box).
 But if they hide the model behind an API, you must prove ownership using only queries and responses (Black-box).

-Black-Box (Trigger Sets).
-You poison the model during training to classify specific noise patterns as a secret label.
+Feature-Based Triggers (Black-box).
+You poison the model during training to classify specific noise or feature patterns as a secret label.
 If the API returns that label for your secret noise, it's your model.
 The math here relies on the over-parameterization of neural networks to memorize random noise without hurting primary task utility.

 The Fundamental Trade-off.
 Watermarks face a strict theoretical bound: Capacity vs. Distortion vs. Robustness.
 An attacker attempting to scrub the watermark adds noise.
-We animate the ROC curves to show how each strategy degrades under scrubbing attacks.
+We animate how each strategy degrades under evasion attacks.

 Rendered on load.
 If equations appear as raw text, your browser blocked the math font CDN.